An arraignment hearing is generally the first court appearance in a Colorado criminal case. At the hearing, three key things happen:

 Once your attorney has a chance to evaluate the case, they will have a better idea of how strong the Colorado prosecutor’s case is against you.

-Most criminal cases resolve with a plea agreement (“plea bargain”), where you enter a plea of
+Most criminal cases resolve with a plea agreement (“plea bargain” or “plea deal”), where you enter a plea of

-However, you also have the choice to have a bench trial or a jury trial instead.
-At trial, the state has the burden to prove guilt beyond a reasonable doubt.
+If you do not plea, you can choose to have a bench trial or a jury trial instead.
+At trial, the district attorney has the burden to prove guilt beyond a reasonable doubt.